COMP6900/COMP6900.github.io/pages/Rei-Language/Compilation/stage1.md

 All about the first steps that compilers usually take to compile a string

 We usually tokenise and parse a long string (e.g. combining files into namespace {} mod_strings automatically) to build something that can then be transformed into a lower level representation.
 This IR is closer to machine code and can be further analyzed and optimised, e.g. LLVM.
 Finally it can be assembled into actual machine code for a certain platform, e.g. x86_64 linux elf

+For the first stage, lets look at lexers (tokenisation) which is a whole shabang of automata and regex stuff

 # Lexical Analysis